pupil-labs/hmd-eyes/unity_pupil_plugin_vr/README.md

 2. Auto-run Pupil App settings - If auto-run is enabled, Pupil Service will run automatically when your Unity3d scene is in play mode.
 You can disable this behavior by turning off auto-run in `Settings>Pupil App` and manually Start or Stop Pupil Service.
 3. Confirm connection - Make sure that the plugin status (below the Pupil Labs logotype) displays the word "connected" and that both of the eye icons are green.
 The green eye icons signify that the eye processes are running.
-4. Once you press `Play`, Unity will try to connect based on your settings and two `Pupil Service` windows should appear (one for either eye).
+4. Once you press `Play`, Unity will try to connect based on your settings and two Pupil windows should appear (one for either eye).
 Please make sure Unity is in focus/the foreground app after this process.

 ## Calibration

 1. Starting with versions released after mid November 2017 and in addition to 2D calibration, we also support 3D calibration.
 This requires a Pupil version >= 1.0
-2. Calibration is the first step for both Calibration and Market Scene Demo scenes, after the connection has been established.
+2. Calibration is the first step for both the Calibration and all Market Scene Demos, after the connection has been established.
 3. This would be a good point to put your headset on.
 4. As should be displayed on screen, press the key `c` to start the calbration process
 5. Follow the markers as their position changes